 7. Irla Market

-For those hunting for Traditional Indian Fabrics, Hindmata is the ultimate go to place.
+For those hunting for Traditional Indian Fabrics, Hindmata is the ultimate go-to place.
 For those wishing to buy in bulk, your search ends here.
-Beautiful silks, authentic cottons, beautiful brocades, smooth polyesters.
+Beautiful silks, authentic cotton, beautiful brocades, smooth polyesters.
 You name it, you get it.

 9. Lokhandwala Market

 Who knew that among the residences of some of the most popular stars, one would find street shopping nirvana?
 Yup!
 You read right, Lokhandwala has its very own market, with a reputation like no other.
-Ranging from jewellery, apparels to knick knacks, it has something for every type of shopper.
-The stretch of shops also have a great spread of street food.
-Gorge on some spicy pani puri or mouth watering Pav bhaji while you shop!
+Ranging from jewelry, apparel to knick-knacks, it has something for every type of shopper.
+The stretch of shops also has a great spread of street food.
+Gorge on some spicy Pani puri or mouth-watering Pav bhaji while you shop!

 10. Gandhi Market

 Based in Sion, this colorful market named after the man whose face adorns the Indian currency, shopping here is a fulfilling experience for those seeking to shop for the fabrics that portray the essence of India.
 Indian motifs, especially heavy on embroidery steals the spotlight.